Enforcement Active — Deadline Was June 28, 2025

 What it is

 The European Accessibility Act is an EU law that sets accessibility requirements for a range of products and services offered in the EU market, with the goal of improving access for people with disabilities.
-EU countries were required to transpose it into national law and apply the measures from 28 June 2025.
+The enforcement date was 28 June 2025 — it has already passed.
+National authorities across the EU are now actively enforcing it.

 What the EAA expects for digital experiences